U.S. flag

 About

 The External Civil Rights Program oversees and monitors Department of Commerce federal funding recipient’s compliance with statutes that prohibit discrimination including, but not limited to, Title VI of the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972, Section 504 of the Rehabilitation Act, and the Age Discrimination Act of 1975.
-In carrying out this function, the Office of Civil Rights, External Civil Rights Program receives and processes complaints from individuals who believe they have been discriminated against on the basis of race, color, national origin (limited English proficiency), age, sex, disability, or reprisal in federally assisted programs and activities.
+In carrying out this function, the Office of Civil Rights, External Civil Rights Program receives and processes complaints from individuals who believe they have been discriminated against on the basis of race, color, national origin, age, sex, disability, or reprisal in federally assisted programs and activities.

 File a Complaint: